-If you’re looking to sell your house or investment property in Hamilton without using a real estate agent, we can help.
+If you’re looking to sell your house or investment property in Ontario without using a real estate agent, we can help.

 Although we do cooperate with brokers, sometimes it’s best to avoid paying someone to be in the middle.

 After all, paying 5-6% of the sale of a property in a commission is a lot of money.
 In certain situations, ON brokers and real estate agents can be very useful and earn their commission.
 Not always.

 How Do I Sell My House Without An Agent in Ontario?

 There are a few ways to avoid paying high commissions in your ON sale.

 First, there’s a tricky custom that you’ve gotta know about.

 In most sales in Ontario, roughly half of the commission you pay as the seller goes to pay for the buyer’s broker.

 Why should you pay for the agent on the other side of the table?